 An in-depth study of a faculty-selected topic on some aspect of Hispanic culture.
 Topics may concentrate on a geographic region of the Hispanic world or on a particular cultural phenomenon common to several areas, such as machismo or the role of the military (an IC designated course).
-Prerequisite: SN 270, 280, or consent.
+Prerequisite: SN 270 or 280.